Josh-Riding/Josh-Riding/README.md

 ---

 ### 🎉 Fun Zone
 When I’m not coding, you can find me:
-- 🏋️‍♂️ Weightlifting
+- 🛹 Skateboarding
 - 📚 Reading
 - 🎲 Playing DnD
 - 🍳 Cooking